10 Tips For Making the Most Out of a Wine Tasting Tour

 9. Show interest in buying a bottle of wine from the producer

 Don't feel pressured to buy a bottle but at least show some interest.
-But if you do buy a bottle (or two, or more), don't leave it in a hot car for the day, even if you carefully keep them in the trunk.
+But if you do buy a bottle (or two, or more), don't leave it in a hot car for the day, even if you carefully keep it in the trunk.
 We recommend you buy a wine case beforehand so that the wine will be more protected from the heat and so that you won't deal with bottles rattling around in your car.
-Ask the producers or guides to recommend you a case or a way to cool your bottles in the car.
+Ask the producers or guides to recommend a case or a way to cool your bottles in the car.

 10. Book some transportation to and from the vineyard

 If your tasting doesn't include transportation, make sure you hire a driver or a taxi.
 Chances are you will taste many types of wine and those little sips can add up to an amount.
 If you're not staying at the hotel or farm where the winery is, they are happy to provide you with transportation to and from your hotel.
-If you're driving your own or rented car, be sure to pour out or spit once you have had too much tastings.
+If you're driving your own or rented car, be sure to pour out or spit once you have had too many tastings.

 But the main piece of advice is: enjoy your wine tour in Portugal!
-See our suggested wineries, vineyards and tastings in Portugal and just have fun.
+See our suggested wineries, vineyards, and tastings in Portugal, and just have fun.

 Topics: Wine Tours Wine & Food